nasazzam/nasazzam/README.md

 </picture>

-> A researcher passionate about artificial intelligence and its real-world applications..
+> A researcher and avid learner about artificial intelligence and its real-world applications.

 <!-- 🔗 [Website](https://nasazzam.github.io) , [Email](mailto:nasazzam@cau.ac.kr) -->